Managing General Ledger Revenue Accruals

 Creating a Revenue Accrual Account

-Step One: Set up a GL Account for Revenue Accrual
+Step Two: Set up a GL Account for Revenue Accrual

 The standard GL Chart of Accounts includes a single Revenue Accrual Account (7250) to but you can add as many other Revenue accrual accounts as fits your needs.